Shepherd's Garden & Meadow

 Join in the team that is caring for our vegetable garden.
 All produce will go to the food pantries supported by LCS in Wilmington.

 Beds are available to rent on a yearly basis in the new community garden area.
-Twenty seven 4′ x 8′ beds and 3 3′ x 7′ waist high raised beds are available.
+Thirty one 4′ x 8′ beds and 3 3′ x 7′ waist high raised beds are available.
 Garden and give – 10 % of harvest will be donated to the food pantry.

 Pantry Donation Cart

 During these uncertain times, many more people are struggling to meet their basic needs.
-The Shepherd’s Garden veggie donation cart has become a weekly pantry drop of site.
-Neighbors near and far are invited to come to the cart between 10 am and 2 pm each Wednesday and bring items to donate to the St. Stephen’s Food Pantry.
-All items are gratefully accepted, and some particular items of need are breakfast foods, canned fruit, baby food, cleaning supplies, feminine hygiene products, diapers (size 5&6 are especially needed).
+The Shepherd’s Garden veggie donation cart has become a pantry drop of site.
+Neighbors near and far are invited to come to the cart between 10 am and 2 pm on advertised Wednesday’s and bring items to donate to the St. Stephen’s Food Pantry.
+Each month we have a targeted request to supplement items available at the pantry.

 We have volunteers sign up to thank people for their donations, it is non-contact, just a quick wave and a few words from a distance.